sphinx-doc/sphinx/doc/latex.rst

    Default: :code-tex:`r'\\printindex'`

+.. _fvset:

 ``'fvset'``
    Customization of ``fancyvrb`` LaTeX package.

    The default value is :code-tex:`r'\\fvset{fontsize=auto}'` which means that the font size will adjust correctly if a code-block ends up in a footnote.
-   You may need to modify this if you use custom fonts:
-   :code-tex:`r'\\fvset{fontsize=\\small}'` if the monospace font is Courier-like.
+   You may need to modify this if you use custom fonts, for example to use :code-tex:`r'\\fvset{fontsize=\\small}'` if the monospace font is Courier-like.

    Default: :code-tex:`r'\\fvset{fontsize=auto}'`